 Any professional journalist or team of journalists of any nationality is eligible to submit an individual investigative piece of work, or single-subject series, on a transnational topic of world significance.
 Works produced in print, broadcast, and online media are eligible; books are not eligible.
 In the case of a team of journalists, the first name listed on the application shall be deemed to be the designated representative of the team.

-Work must have been first published or broadcast in general information media between JULY 15, 2011, and APRIL 30, 2013.
 The story or series must involve on-the-ground reporting in at least two countries.
 Work is eligible without regard to the language in which it originally appeared.
 However, entries submitted in the original language must be accompanied by a comprehensive story summary in English.
 English-language subtitles on video entries are preferred but not mandatory.
-Audio entries should be sent on CD, with accompanying script; video entries on DVD format, with accompanying script.
-Six copies of each submission are required.
-No e-mail submissions accepted.
+Audio and video entries should be submitted with accompanying script.

 A five-member international jury of journalists and/or journalism educators will select the Pearl Awards winner and finalists.